jessebuckmann/sample_preparation_module/projects/SamplePreparationModule_by_Roos_and_Jesse/peer_instructions/README.md

 In addition to these step-by-step procedures you can find our test results and steps in the [coating testing file](https://git.science.uu.nl/ued2020/experiment-design-2020/-/blob/master/projects/SamplePreparationModule_by_Roos_and_Jesse/Testing/testing_coating.md)

+Directly after having performed these tests one can see which chemicals cause any visual damage to the coating.
+Since the chemicals may have dissolved slightly into the coating we stress that you do not touch any of these areas yet, since this may still be harmful.
+Therefore there will be a second test that is done, which is not an exact measure.
+After 24 hours feel each area to see if there is any none visible damage.
+Sometimes it might be very difficult to feel that is why these results are not exact.

 ### Airflow testing